 10 – 15 minutes; 5 – 20 people

 A contemplative and fun game we've used at the end of workshops.
 Everyone is given a card with a 'gift' written on it.
 Everyone then takes turns to explain what they will do with their gift.
-Example gifts are: an apple tree whose fruit has the power to grant a wish to whoever eats it, an empty train that can travel anywhere in the world, and a cloak that turns the wearer invisible.back to tools for introductions and endings ^
+Example gifts are: an apple tree whose fruit has the power to grant a wish to whoever eats it, an empty train that can travel anywhere in the world, and a cloak that turns the wearer invisible.

 10 – 20 minutes; 5 – 40 people

-These exercises help build trust in a group by sharing personal details, feelings and challenges with each other:
+These exercises aim to build trust in a group by sharing personal stories and feelings with each other, or helping people connect in a less verbal way.

 15 – 25 minutes; 4 – 100 people

 Hand out paper and pens.
 Ask everyone to draw around their hands and to write something they do well into each of the fingers.
 Split into pairs.
 Pairs take turns discussing things they do well and how they acquired those skills.
-This exercise not only helps people find out more about each other, but also develops people's confidence.back to tools for building trust ^
+This exercise helps people find out more about each other.
+It may also help some people to get into a positive and confident head space.
+Be aware though that this exercise could be demoralising for anyone who doesn't value or recognise their own skills!
+Try giving very varied prompts for things people might consider skills, to give the maximum chance that everyone can think of something to write in each finger!
+Or if people know each other already, they could draw round their hand and add their name, and then other members of the group could add in their skills.

 20 – 40 minutes; 6 – 20 people

 Hand out coloured paper and coloured pens.
 Ask people to draw or paint a picture that expresses who they are.
 When everyone has finished ask people to pair up and explain their pictures to their partners.
-The partners then introduce each other to the group using the picture.back to tools for building trust ^
+The partners then introduce each other to the group using the picture.

 Many of these techniques will help make discussion a safer space for quieter voices.
 They can also be used to formally explore group dynamics.
 Other tools already mentioned, such as group agreements and go-rounds are also excellent participation tools.